kyotovision-public/HeatFormer/README.md

 ```

 ## Acknowledgements
-We thank the authors for releasing code of excellent work:
+We thank the authors for releasing code of the following excellent work without which our work would have not been possible.
 - [U-HMR](https://github.com/XiaobenLi00/U-HMR)
 - [4D-Humans](https://github.com/shubham-goel/4D-Humans)
 - [HMR](https://github.com/akanazawa/hmr)